 - It has better error handling mechanism

-- I2c protocol is easily adaptable
+- I2c protocol is readily adaptable

 What are the disadvantages of the I2C communication protocol?